Joeyh021/notes/src/es2c6/control.md

 $$
 G(s) = \frac{100}{s^2 + 15s + 100}

 $$

 $$
 \omega_n = 100 \qquad \zeta = \frac{15}{2 \times 10} = 0.75

 $$

 As $0 < \zeta < 1$, this is an underdamped system.

 $$
 t_p = \frac{\pi}{10 \sqrt{1-0.75^2}} = 0.475 \qquad  t_s = \frac{4}{10 \times 0.75} = 0.533

 $$

 $$
 OS = \exp\left(-\frac{0.75\pi}{\sqrt{1- 0.75^2}}\right) \times 100 = 2.84 \%

 $$

 ## Steady State Response Characteristics

 Steady state response is the final response of the system after the transient has diminished.
-The primary design focus with control systems is around reducing steady state error, the difference between the input and the output.
+The primary design focus with control systems is around reducing steady state error, the difference between the input and the output ($e_{ss} = r(t) - c(t)$).
 In the graph below, output 1 has zero error, while output 2 has finite steady state error.
 It is possible for a system to have infinite steady state error if it continues to diverge from the input.

 ![](./img/steady.png)